top of page

 s': Distance from the boundary surface to the point where the light emitted from the boundary surface intersects with the central axis

 Here, the angles u , u' , φ , i , i' and the height h are assumed to be sufficiently small.
-Also, the set parameters are in blue, and the parameters obtained by calculation are in black.
+Also, the color coding for each parameter is as follows: the amount given by the setting is in blue, and the amount given by the calculation formula is in black (in the recurrence formula model shown later).

 In this case, the conditions shown in the figure can be expressed as the following equations in both (i) and (ii).

-Here, the fact that both (i) and (ii) are expressed by the same equation means that they are the same model, and it can be said that it is sufficient to consider either one of them.
+Here, the fact that both (i) and (ii) are expressed by the same equation means that they are both forms of the same model, and it can be said that it is sufficient to consider either one of them.

 From (1)-①abc, the following is derived.